stvmlbrn/stvmlbrn.github.io/_posts/2018-1-13-maintain-multiple-configurations-and-secrets-in-node-apps.md

   </code>
 </pre>

 Pretty cool, right?
 The ability to keep these types of settings together is really handy.
 But the whole point of `config` is to help us manage these configurations across multiple runtime environments.
-To do this,we need to create a new configuration file for each environment.
+To do this, we need to create a new configuration file for each environment.
 For example, to add our configuration for the _production_ environment we need to create a _production.json_ in the _config_ folder.
 The _production.json_ file may look something like this:

 <pre class="prettyprint">
   <code class="language-javascript">